compozed/travel-agent/README.md

 Travel Agent
 ============

-Works together with concourse to manage concourse manifest templates for multiple environment.
+Works together with concourse.ci to manage pipeline manifests.

-It allows to work with dependencies between.
+## Goals:

+**DRY pipeline manifests:** When pipelines needs to perform the exact task or deployment on multiple enviroments pipeline's manifests start gettting bigger.
+This is address by travel-agent by turning the pipeline manifest into a `ego`

 ## Installing